Francis Bertie Boyce: Late life

 At meetings of the synod of the diocese of Sydney, Boyce took an important part, and he continued active work in his parish until extreme old age.
 He resigned his arch-deaconry in 1930 and died at Blackheath, New South Wales on 27 May 1931.
 He was married twice; firstly to Caroline, daughter of William Stewart, who died in 1918, and secondly to Mrs Ethel Burton, who survived him, with two sons by the first marriage.
-The elder son, Francis Stewart Boyce (1872-1940), became a KC in 1924 and a judge of the Supreme Court of New South Wales in 1932.
+The elder son, Francis Stewart Boyce (1872–1940), became a KC in 1924 and a judge of the Supreme Court of New South Wales in 1932.

+A supporter of inter-church dialogue, in 1926 he was elected president of the recently formed Council of Churches in New South Wales.

 Honours

 Mount Boyce is named in honour of Venerable Archdeacon Boyce.

 Memorials to Boyce were placed in the Sydney and Bathurst cathedrals and his portrait by Julian Ashton was presented to the National Art Gallery of New South Wales in 1917.
 His memoirs were published posthumously in 1934 as Four-Score Years and Seven.